strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 20 Aug 2024 --

+- Responsive design in place.
+Ready for refactor.

+---

+-- 14 Aug 2024 --

+- Cart font sizes and margins adjusted for responsive design.

+---

+-- 13 Aug 2024 --

+- Began work on responsive design for cart.

+---

 -- 10 Aug 2024 --

 - Refactored styling and validation for a more granular approach and elimination of zod dependency.
 Not dead set on this solution as it does increase the individual file sizes a bit but may break them down into smaller components and then reincorporate into the form at a later time.